hexdump42/Adafruit_Python_DHT/README.md

 It is also known to work with AM2302 based sensors.

 This is a fork of https://github.com/adafruit/Adafruit_Python_DHT so that I could put a copy up on PyPi as this hasn't been done by the original author.
+In March, 2018 I handed ownership of the PyPi project https://pypi.org/project/Adafruit_Python_DHT/ to Adafruit

 Currently the library is only tested with Python 2.6/2.7.